 \subsection{Organization of This Paper}

 The rest of this paper is organized as follows.
-In Section \ref*{sec:2}, we provide preliminaries on binary sequences, extension theory of function fields, elliptic function fields and Kummer extensions of the function fields.
-In Section \ref*{sec:3}, we present a theoretical construction of binary sequences with low correlation, favorable balance and large linear complexity via cyclic elliptic function fields over finite fields with odd characteristic by utilizing the theory of the Kummer extensions and we also present some examples to specify our construction.
+In Section \ref*{sec:2}, we provide preliminaries on binary sequences, extension theory of function fields, elliptic function fields and Kummer extensions of function fields.
+In Section \ref*{sec:3}, we present a theoretical construction of binary sequences with low correlation, favorable balance and large linear complexity via cyclic elliptic function fields over finite fields with odd characteristics by utilizing the theory of Kummer extensions.
+We also provide some examples to illustrate our construction.
 In Section \ref*{sec:4}, we give a conclusion and some possible future work on the constructions of binary sequences.